collapsed-stacks/startups/questions/5686/is-the-preferred-stock-price-a-reasonable-indicator-of-ipo-share-price-for-a-lat.md

 - posted by: [Steve](https://stackexchange.com/users/6168451/steve) on 2015-07-09
 - score: -1

-<p>In light of this <a href="http://www.investopedia.com/articles/stocks/05/052705.asp" rel="nofollow">link</a>, the preferred stock price in combination with the conversion ratio provides a solid lower bound on the IPO price.
-The investors won't let an IPO happen below that price, else they would be losing money on their investment.</p>
+In light of this [link](http://www.investopedia.com/articles/stocks/05/052705.asp), the preferred stock price in combination with the conversion ratio provides a solid lower bound on the IPO price.
+The investors won't let an IPO happen below that price, else they would be losing money on their investment.